kilian-m/parameterized_club/README.md

 ## TODOs
 - most important issue: bodies reliably break when dropped from a high throw on the top with a slight angle - hope this is fixed in the latest version

-- try smaller clamps
-- use PETG for inner top
-- build device to precisely measure center of gravity and moment of inertia (I think the current design is a bit top heavy)

 <br>
 <br>
 This work is licensed under CC BY-NC-SA 4.0